kopchik/truthon/README.md

 FILES
 -----

+1. grammar.py  -- formal grammar definition
-bnf.py      -- engine to define grammar in a bnf-like way grammar.py  -- formal grammar definition ast.py      -- abstract syntax tree nodes expr.py     -- expression parses
+1. peg.py      -- Peg parser that allows to define grammar in a bnf-like way
-type.py     -- type checker
+1. pratt.py    -- Pratt parser, used to parse expressions

 Stages
 ------